AnoopAsiwal/git-practice/README.md

 # git-practice

-chnges in mster1 from remote
+Changes in master1 from remote

+Changes in master2 from local